Everest Base Camp Trek

-Everest base camp trek is the most popular and once in a lifetime world’s top adventure destination in the Himalayas.
-Trekking to the mount Everest base camp in Nepal is an ultimate goal for trekkers and a beginning of the expedition bid for the climbers.
-The scenery is simply breathtaking with parades of glistening peaks, stunning glaciers around, ancient and ornate monasteries with the fascinating Sherpa people and their culture and tradition add more charm on this historical trek to base camp.
+Everest base camp trekking is the most popular and once in a lifetime adventure destination in the Himalayas.
+No doubt an ultimate goal for trekkers around the globe.
+The scenery is simply breathtaking with parades of glistening peaks, stunning glaciers around, ancient and ornate monasteries.
+Obviously the fascinating Sherpa people, their culture and tradition add more charm on this historical trek to base camp.

-Checking all the gears and getting prepared, we take an exciting flight to Lukla airport to start the guided adventure hike to the Everest base camp in Nepal.
-Hiking along the Dudh Koshi river, we climb up to the busting Sherpa settlement of Namche Bazaar where we spend two nights at Namche with exploration hike around and most importantly to ensure the proper acclimation.
-Besides that we fellow the less trodden route to Dingboche exploring the the hidden valley of Khunde and Khumjung and then to Dingboche via Mong la and Phortse.
-No doubt our expertly crafted Everest base camp trek itinerary allows all the trekkers in group to have enough time for proper and better acclimatisation.
-Our expedition style EBC Kalapathar hiking route explore the unspoiled corners in the Khumbu region which many of the classic trekking groups have been simply missing it.
+We take an exciting flight to Lukla to start the guided adventure hike to the Everest base camp in Nepal.
+Hiking along the Dudh Koshi river, we climb up to the busting Sherpa settlement of Namche Bazaar.
+We spend two nights at Namche with exploration hike around and most importantly to ensure the proper acclimation.
+Besides that we fellow the less trodden route to Dingboche exploring the the hidden valley of Khumjung, Mongla and Phortse.
+No doubt our expertly crafted Everest base camp and Kalapathar hiking route explore the unspoiled corners in the Khumbu region.
+Most of the classic EBC trekkers simply miss it.

-The alpine scenery become more rugged as we hike above the tree line on the Khumbu glacier moraines to Gorak Shep via Lobuche, the last settlement before the base camp.
-The climb on to the landmark destination of the Mount Everest base camp to leave the footprint over the boulder-strewn moraines can be challenging but very rewarding for the sense of great achievement.
-We hike up to the Kalapathar at the height of 5545 meters, the highest point on our entire trek, from where the experience of seeing the mount Everest and wonderful Himalayan vista – never to be forgotten.
+The alpine scenery become more rugged as we hike above the tree line along the Khumbu glacier moraines to Gorak Shep via Lobuche.
+The climb to the Mount Everest base camp over the boulder-strewn moraines can be challenging but very rewarding for the sense of great achievement.
+We hike up to the Kalapathar at 5545 meters, the highest point on our entire.
+From where we capture the great views of the mt.
+Everest with stunning Himalayan vista – never to be forgotten.
 On our return we walk down to Lukla via the Pheriche and Thyangboche monastery a different trail than we ascend up.
 The great thing of our EBC trek itinerary is that we continue our exploration and enjoy the diverse angle views on our way back.